yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 ---

 {composition-setup}
-{summary}The polling container implements the {{IEventListenerContainer}} interface, and allows you to perform polling receive operations against the space.{summary}
+{summary}The polling container implements the `IEventListenerContainer` interface, and allows you to perform polling receive operations against the space.{summary}

 # Overview

 The polling event container implements the [IEventListenerContainer|Event Listener Container] interface.
 Its life-cycle consists of performing polling receive operations against the space.
 If a receive operation succeeds (a value is returned from the receive operation), the [DataEventArrived|Event Listener Container#DataEventArrived] event is invoked.
 A polling event operation is mainly used when simulating Queue semantics, or when using the master-worker design pattern.
 !GRA:Images^Net_polling_cont.jpg!
 The examples in this page follow a certain pattern.
 Each code example has two tabs: Using EventListenerContainerFactory, and PollingEventListenerContainer Code Construction.
-The first tab demonstrates how to create and configure a polling container using the {{EventListenerContainerFactory}}, and the second tab demonstrates how to build and configure a {{PollingEventListenerContainer}} with a constructor and setting the different properties.
+The first tab demonstrates how to create and configure a polling container using the `EventListenerContainerFactory`, and the second tab demonstrates how to build and configure a `PollingEventListenerContainer` with a constructor and setting the different properties.

 Here is a simple example of polling event container construction: